tuva-health/docs/docs/getting-started/mapping-guide.md

 1, 2, 3, and 4, respectively.
 The `claim_line_number` field should
 be populated for every row in the `pharmacy_claim` table.

+Pharmacy claims datasets do not often have a `claim_line_number` field.
+In these cases, you can set `claim_line_number` = 1 for each `claim_id`.
+We include `claim_line_number` in the input layer for `pharmacy_claim` to handle the case where there may be multiple claim lines per `claim_id`, and for consistency with `medical_claim`.

 DQI checks that the values of `claim_line_number` are different for all lines within the same claim.

 #### person_id
-A new patient identifier field named `person_id` has been added to the Tuva data model for both claims and clinical sources.
-This is a required field and cannot be null.
-If you have access to Tuva EMPI or have your own patient matching solution, this field should be populated with the UUID (Universally Unique Identifier).
-If you do not have a UUID, we recommend mapping the source patient identifier to this field (`member_id` for claims, patient_id for `clincal`).
+`person_id` is a required (string) field that ideally contains a person-level UUID (Universally Unique Identifier), if available.
+This can be populated from the Tuva EMPI Engine or with your own Master Patient Index identifier.
+If you don't have a UUID, we recommend mapping the source patient identifier to this field (`member_id` for claims and `patient_id` for clinical).

 #### member_id
 This field is a string that links each row to a given member.